osimon8/CombinatorC/README.md

 ### Note on Equality

  The logical equaliy and inequality operators (`===` and `!==`) should be used for comparing equality of booleans, not the numerical equality operators (`==` and `!=`).
 The need for these operators arises from the fact that booleans are just values `1` or `0`.
 So there is ambiguity in the intended meaning of an expression.
-For example, consider the following expression where the input wire carries signals `A=10` and `B=1`.

-    if A === B then
-        1
-    else
-        -1

-  This statement would return 1, since `A` and `B` are both non-zero and are therefore logically equal.
-However, if the expression was instead

-    if A == B then
-        1
-    else
-        -1

-This statement would return -1, since `A=10` and `B=1` and are therefore not numerically equal, even though they are logically equal.
 Essentially, when you want the value you are handling to be treated as a boolean, use logical equality and inequality.

-### Circuit Bindings
+### Circuit Composition

-A circuit binding has the syntax `circuit <output_signal> = <expression>`.
-If your program has only a single circuit, it should not be terminated by a semicolon.
-Here is an example circuit binding:

-    circuit D = (A + B - C) / 45

-This produces a circuit with the output signal `D`.
+A circuit can be *composed* with another circuit to produce a single new circuit.
+There are two types of compositions:

+- Concatenation   ( `@` )
+- Union   ( `\/` )

+Concatenation connects the outputs of the first circuit to the inputs of the next circuit, and union combines all of the inputs of both circuits, feeds them all to both circuits, and combines the outputs of both circuits.
+Here is an example composition using concatentation, assuming the circuits "a" and "b" have been previously defined:

+    a @ b

+Concatenation has a higher precedence than union.
+And concrete circuits composed with regular circuits will produce a resulting circuit that is concrete.

+There is a potential issue with union when the output signal of one circuit matches the input signal of the other circuit.
+The compiler will print a warning if this conflict is detected, as it may result in a circuit that doesn't function as intended.
+To avoid this, make sure the output and input signals are distinct when unioning circuits.

+### Pattern Calls

+Circuits can be produced by calling a *pattern*.
+You can think of these as functions that return circuits.
+There are currently 3 built-in patterns:

+-`counter(int max_value, signal o_sig)`
+-`counter2(int max_value, signal i_sig, signal o_sig)`
+-`lamp(condition cnd)`

+`counter` starts at 0 and counts up by 1 every tick, and takes as an argument the maximum value it will count to before looping back to 0.
+There are 60 ticks in one second (unless you're playing Factorio on a TI-84 calculator or have a megabase).
+The argument `o_sig` is the signal that the counter will output.

+`counter2` functions much the same as `counter`, except it also takes the argument `i_sig` which is the input signal that it will use to increment by.
+This is useful if you want a counter that counts by some value other than 1.

+`lamp` outputs a lamp that has the enabled condition set to the provided argument `cnd`.
+It also outputs a concrete circuit, so you can layout lamps in some special way that will be preserved by the compiler.
+Any signals used in the condition are also output.

+User defined patterns are currently not supported, but I have plans to add them soon.

+### For loops

+Circuits can also be produced by a `for` loop expression.
+They have the following syntax:

+    <for> <name>=<numeric_expression1> <to/downto> <numeric_expression2> {
+        <command>;
+        <command>;
+        ...
+        <output>;
+    }

+For loops will initialize an `int` variable with name "name" to the value `numeric_expression1`, and will increment it by 1 (if `to` is used) or decrement it by 1 if (`downto`) is used until the value of `numeric_expression2` is reached.
+At each iteration, the sequence of commands inside the braces will be executed (the bound variable "name" can be used in this context).
+The sequence of commands must have only a single output command.

+There are two types of `for` loops, `for_concat` and `for_union`.
+The output circuit produced by the command sequence will be composed (using concatenation with `for_concat`, and union with `for_union`) with the next circuit output by iteration, yielding a single final output circuit.

 ### Compiler Directives